eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/4-Use-enumerated-types-including-methods,-and-constructors-in-an-enum-type.md

 ````
 Enums extend from `java.lang.Enum` implicitly, so they cannot extend another class.
 But they can implement an interface and override any method like normal class.

-You can specify values of enum constants at the creation time, but you need to defined a constructor for this and, optionally, a method to get these values, for example:
+You can specify values of enum constants at the creation time, but you need to define a constructor for this and, optionally, a method to get these values, for example:
 ````java
 public enum Colors {
     RED("#ff0000"),